In today’s post, I want to take a look at the what you need to consider when buying a hydration bladder also known as a hydration reservoir.

 Some hydration packs are pressurized.
 I have never used one but from researching them they have two chambers, one for your water and one for air.
 The advantage is meant to be that the water will squirt out of the valve without you having to suck on it.

-I am not certain if this is really a great advantage, in terms of drinking water, as I have never had any issues just biting and sucking from a standard hydration pack.
+I am not certain if this is really a great advantage, in terms of drinking water, as I have never had any issues just biting and sucking from a standard hydration valve on a bladder.
 I did read that the pressure does help you keep your tube cleaner as the pressure forces the liquid in one direction and so no backwash can come back up the tube.
-If you're using your bladder for other drinks other than water as mentioned above, I think you would still need to clean it regularly regardless.
+If you’re using your bladder for other drinks other than water as mentioned above, I think you would still need to clean it regularly regardless.
 However, water squirting out could be very useful for other purposes e.g. if you need to clean something while out backpacking.